 - Protecting home equity can be problematic.
 Many seniors have significant equity in a home.
 The homestead exemption protects a certain amount of equity, but the amount varies depending on the laws of the state.
 In Chapter 7, the trustee will take nonexempt property (including home equity) to pay creditors.
 (Find out more in the Homestead Exemption in Bankruptcy.)

-In addition to their home equity, many seniors also have a substantial amount of money saved in their retirement accounts.
-Under federal bankruptcy law, almost all legitimate tax exempt retirement accounts, including 401(k)s, 403(b)s, profit-sharing, money purchase, and defined-benefit plans, are entirely exempt in bankruptcy.
-IRAs and Roth IRAs are also protected up to $1,245,475 (this amount is adjusted every three years on April 1st; this number is valid as of April 1, 2013).
-This means that in most cases, your retirement funds are safe in Chapter 7 bankruptcy.
-(To learn more, see Your Retirement Plan in Bankruptcy.)
+- Protecting retirement accounts.
+Under federal bankruptcy law, almost all tax-exempt retirement accounts, including 401(k)s, 403(b)s, profit-sharing, and defined-benefit plans, are exempt in bankruptcy.
+IRAs and Roth IRAs are also protected up to a particular amount.
+You’ll want to check with a bankruptcy attorney to be sure that your retirement qualifies for protection.
+(To learn more, including the current IRA limits, see Your Retirement Plan in Bankruptcy.)

 - Protecting Social Security benefits.
 Your creditors can’t take your Social Security benefits outside of bankruptcy, and they’re exempt (you can keep them) in bankruptcy, but only if the funds remain in a separate account.
 Once commingled with other funds, they lose protection.
 Also, your Social Security benefits aren’t counted as income for qualification purposes when taking the bankruptcy means test.
 But your Social Security income must be disclosed in your bankruptcy budget, and might still be used to disqualify you if your budget shows a significant amount of disposable income each month.
 To learn more, see Is Social Security Income Counted in the Chapter 7 Means Test?